awjchen/SonoCleaner/doc/usersGuide.md

 (Likewise, the 'Bad' label is associated with a red tint, and 'Good' with the default grey.)

-One can easily record more detailed annotations on one's own; the main point of this feature is convenience.
+One could easily record more detailed annotations on one's own; the main point of this feature is convenience.
 When saving an .ssa file, the annotations are automatically saved alongside the .ssa file in a separate comma-separated-value (CSV) file.
 Upon loading the saved .ssa file, the program will also load the CSV file of annotations and apply them to the traces.
 Furthermore, having the